Tabueeee/mocha-puppeteer-launcher/README.md

 - autoClose: disables the register script from closing the browser with mocha's after hook.
 - keepAlive: delay closing the browser for x ms, after tests execution is finished.

-Different config files can be loaded by passing the path to the test-call with `--mplconfig path`.
+Different config files can be loaded by passing the path to the test call with `--mplconfig path`.

 ````bash
 mocha --require mocha-puppeteer-launcher/register my/test/path/*.spec.js --mplconfig ./settings.json